eduardlio/learn-js-through-web/readme.md

 this is our moment!
 What do you say?

-Are we going to be bees, orjust
+Are we going to be BEES, orjust
 Museum of Natural History keychains?

-We're bees!
+We're BEES!

 Keychain!